 VINE’s volunteers represent Greater Mankato’s diversity and are always willing and eager to share their expertise to help VINE grow.
 It is through their commitment and energy that VINE has been successful and helped so many people in need.

-If interested in volunteering for one or more of the above services, please complete and send us your Volunteer Application prior to July 8.
+If interested in volunteering, please complete and send us your Volunteer Application.
+Please call Adam or Joyce at (507) 387-1666 to schedule a virtual orientation.
 VINE will then notify you with specific instructions for the orientation.

 Questions?
 Call Adam (507) 386-5574 or Joyce (507) 386-5583.